G\"odel-McKinsey-Tarski and (not quite) Blok-Esakia for Heyting-Lewis Implication

 \begin{proposition} $\hrho : \cat{G\hyphen S4K} \to \GFrm$ is a functor. \end{proposition} \begin{proof} We have already seen that $\rho$ is well defined on objects.
 To see that the same goes for morphisms, let $f : (X, \Ri, \Rm , P) \to (X', \Ri', \Rm ', P')$ be a morphism in $\cat{G\hyphen S4K}$ and observe that monotonicity of $f$ proves that that $x \sim x'$ implies $f(x) \sim f(x')$, so that the definition of $\rho f$ does not depend on the choice of representative of $\eqc{x}$.
 Boundedness of $\rho f$ with respect to both relations is an immediate consequence of the fact that $f$ is a p-morphism.
 Furthermore, to see that $\rho f$ is a general frame morphism, we need to prove that $(\rho f)^{-1}(\ibx \eqc{a'}) \in \hrho P$ for all $a' \in P'$.
 This follows from the fact that $(\rho f)^{-1}(\ibx \eqc{a'}) = \ibx \eqc{f^{-1}(a')}$.

 Functoriality of $\rho$ is straightforward. \end{proof}

 \begin{remark} We can also view $\hrho$ and $\hsigma$ as acting on non-general frames by viewing a $\sto$-frame as a general $\sto$-frame where every upset is admissible, and similar for $\sfk$-frames.
-This observation will be used in the proof of Thm.~\ref{thm:transfer}. \end{remark}
+This observation will be used in the proof of Thm.~\ref{thm:reflect}. \end{remark}

 Not surprisingly, applying first $\hsigma$ and then $\hrho$ to a general $\sto$-frame yields an isomorphic frame.
 In fact, we can prove that the composition $\hrho\hsigma$ is naturally isomorphic to the identity functor on $\GFrm$.
-We will use this fact to prove facts about modal companions of $\iA$-logics in Thm.~\ref{thm:embeddable} and Thm.~\ref{thm:Blok-Esakia} (the analogue of the Blok-Esakia theorem).
+We will use this fact to prove facts about modal companions of $\iA$-logics in Thm.~\ref{thm:embeddable}.

 \begin{proposition} We have a natural iso $\hrho\hsigma \cong \fun{id}_{\GFrm}$. \end{proposition} \begin{proof} Let $\mf{G} = (X, \preceq, \sqsubset, P)$ be a general $\sto$-frame.
 By definition of $\rho$ and $\sigma$ we have $\hrho\hsigma\mf{G} = (X, \preceq, \sqsubset, \hrho\hsigma P)$, so for the isomorphism on objects we only have to show that $P = \hrho\hsigma P$.
 Since the definition of $\hrho\hsigma P$ is as in \cite[\S~8.3]{ChaZak97}, this follows from Thm.~8.34 in {\it op.~\!cit.} Naturality of the isomorphism follows from the fact that $\hrho\hsigma f = f$. \end{proof}